I'm don't like labels, but 'adrenal fatigue syndrome' is mentioned more and more often.

 Your adrenal glands sit at the top of your kidneys and are about the size of a walnut.

 They send 'messages' in the form of chemicals (hormones) to muster appropriate resources in your body and mind to let you deal with whatever's going on in your internal and external environment.

 You adrenal glands manufacture and secrete:

 Your adrenals also respond to the withdrawal of those stressors - the quiet after the storm.

-When it comes to an increase in stress - your relationship is in trouble, your kids 'misbehave' all the time, your financial worries are getting on top of you, you suffer from excessive stress at work, etc, your adrenals are particularly on guard.
-They are like 2 members of your 24/7 personal protection team.
+When it comes to an increase in stress - perhaps your relationship is in trouble, your kids 'misbehave' all the time, your financial worries are getting on top of you, you suffer from excessive stress at work and so on - your adrenal glands are particularly on guard.
+They're like two members of your 24/7 personal protection team.